Let’s have a closer look at sailing these ancient ships.

 - Alexandria-Phycus-Leptis Magna-Zankle-Portus, the south route via Cyrenaica.

 The computations show that the fastest route is the north route via Rhodos, with 452 sailing hours (2.8 kt average speed).
-The next fastest is the uncomfortable direct track beating the wind, with 462 hr.
-The south route requires beating the wind between Alexandria and Phycus (Cyrenaica) and yields 476 hr.
+The next fastest is the uncomfortable direct track beating the wind, with 462 hr (2.4 kt average speed).
 Another route leads to Rhodos via Paphos (Cyprus), but is slower with 482 hr.
-The combined route via Rhodos, Kythera and Phycus is the longest in distance and in time, with 490 hr.
+The south route requires beating the wind between Alexandria and Phycus (Cyrenaica) and yields 490 hr.
 Summarising, it may be stated that the trip from Alexandria to Portus takes 450 to 500 sailing hours depending on the chosen route.
 That is around 20 sailing days, plus or minus one day, and twice the time required to sail with favourable winds from Portus to Alexandria.

-It seems that these results nicely fit the general feeling of scholars interested in this subject, and we now have a less subjective base for this feeling.
+It seems that these results nicely fit the general feeling of scholars interested in this subject, who agree that ancient vessels averaged between 4 and 6 knots with favourable winds, and less than 2 knots to 2.5 knots with unfavourable winds.

 With this renewed trust in our model, we can investigate further and check the seasonal influence.
 Let’s take the same trip between Alexandria and Portus, both ways, and compute the travel times in each of the four seasons.